xAnt01x/Ecommerce-angular-1-of-2-/README.md

 ## Development server

-Run `npm` for a dev server.
+Run `npm start` for a dev server.
 Navigate to [https://localhost:4200/](https://localhost:4200/).
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding